Skip to main content

 add_filter( 'woocommerce_email_groups', 'your_plugin_add_email_group' );

-3. Create block template
+4. Create the initial block template

-Create templates/emails/block/your-custom-email.php
+Create templates/emails/block/your-custom-email.php:

 <?php